By Joe Zidle, Investment Strategist

 A very dangerous assumption Very few people have invested in an environment of structurally higher yields.
 Prior to 1982, there was a 40 year bear market in which the yield on the 10 year went from 1.97% to 15%.
 Over that time the US experienced 9 recessions.
 The chart below highlights the trend: 10 year treasury yields came down during recessions but would very quickly rebound.
 Over this period, bond total returns failed to keep pace with inflation, returning an average of 2.4%, well below the 5.6% for the Consumer Price Index.

 10 Year Treasury Yield & Recessions: 1940-1982

-The views expressed in this commentary are the personal views of the author and do not necessarily reflect the views of Blackstone Advisory Partners L.P. (“BAP”, and together with its affiliates, “Blackstone”) or any affiliate of BAP.
+The views expressed in this commentary are the personal views of the author and do not necessarily reflect the views of The Blackstone Group L.P. (together with its affiliates, “Blackstone”).
 The views expressed reflect the current views of the author as of the date hereof and Blackstone undertakes no responsibility to advise you of any changes in the views expressed herein.

 Blackstone and others associated with it may have positions in and effect transactions in securities of companies mentioned or indirectly referenced in this commentary and may also perform or seek to perform services for those companies.
 Investment concepts mentioned in this commentary may be unsuitable for investors depending on their specific investment objectives and financial position.